energy & water

 Having previously focussed their studies on oil and gas exploration, Gabby has shifted their focus to sustainable technologies and emerging low carbon energy sources.
 Specialising in research of complex topics and report writing, Gabby is passionate about facilitating clear communication and helps bring together knowledge on the latest sustainability strategies and innovations.

 Gabby has a PhD in Faults and Fluid Flow from the University of Canterbury, a master’s degree in Petroleum Geology from the University of Manchester and a bachelor’s degree in Geology from Imperial College London.
-In 2022, Gabby completed ISO 14064-1 certification for Greenhouse Gas Emissions Accounting.
+Gabby has also completed ISO 14064-1 and 14064-2 certifications for GHG Emissions Accounting and GHG Projects for Reducing Environmental Impact.

 Gabby spent five years in New Zealand for their doctorate and two years in Denmark to learn the language, and since returning to the UK, is putting their international insights and unique perspective to good use as a valuable member of the sustain:able team.